lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 Transfers many tokens based on the list `from`, `to`, `tokenId`.
 If any transfer fails, the call will revert.

 MUST emit a [Transfer event](#transfer) for each transfered token.
+MUST emit a [OperatorRevoked](#operatorrevoked) to clear the past operators for each transfered token.

 _Parameters:_